Street Child World Cup Durban 2010

 Be on our team.Find out more

 Fans blew vuvuzelas and banged their drums for the opening ceremony.
 They roared as the teams proudly walked out onto the pitch wearing their national colours and carrying their national flags and the inaugural Street Child World Cup kicked off.

 After group games and knock outs, the final was played between Tanzania and India.
 The game was 0-0 and heading towards a penalty shootout until a Tanzania conceded a penalty.
 India 1-0 Tanzania.

 Impact off the pitch

-Alongside the football the children took part in a festival or arts, which was shown at Durban Art Gallery.
+Alongside the football the children took part in a festival of arts, which was shown at Durban Art Gallery.

 At a congress for their rights they worked together to identify key changes to better protect and support all street-connected children.
-They produced country manifestos which formed The Durban Declaration – a call to action from the children and presented to the United Nations Human Rights Council.
+They produced country manifestos which formed The Durban Declaration – a call to action from the children which was presented to the United Nations Human Rights Council.

 I feel that I can do anything now.Marta, Team Nicaragua